pjperez/docker-wormhole/README.md

 This image automatically connects your container to Wormhole Network, an overlay network solution that enables networking between your Docker containers on different hosts.
 This way you can move your containers to different servers, even on different hosting locations, without having to change your application's architecture.

 The image is meant to serve as a base image for your own containers.
+Please clone this repository or fork it to build your own images with Wormhole's overlay networking included.

 You'll need a free account in [Wormhole Network](https://wormhole.network) and to create a hub and a hub user.
 See [How do I start?](https://wormhole.zendesk.com/hc/en-gb/articles/207287035) for simple instructions.